AEVO-lab/EndoRex/README.md

 >[event]__[location]

-where event is in ['Spe', 'Dup', 'Egtf'] and location is in [0, 1] Note that transpositions are not shown for the moment.
+where event is in ['Spe', 'Dup', 'Egtf'] and location is in [0, 1].
+Here Egtf is an EGT Transfer event.
+The output may also contain unary nodes labeled Egtp that correspond to EGT Transpositions.